|

 Follows the text of the first edition (1818),

-'Glossary to the Waverley Novels' published in 1833 as part
+to the Waverley Novels' published in 1833 as part of the Magnum

-of the Magnum Opus.
-The volume is bound by Cambridge University
+Opus.
+The volume is bound by Cambridge University Press in buckram

-Press in buckram with paper sides hand-marbled by Ann Muir.
+with paper sides hand-marbled by Ann Muir.
+In his introduction,

-the world of feudal honour represented by Rob.
-Its true hero
+world of feudal honour represented by Rob.
+Its true hero is Baillie

-is Baillie Nicol Jarvie who forces us to see that civil society
+Nicol Jarvie who forces us to see that civil society has virtues

 Rob Roy,